 “Determining the causes of geographical variation within a species is critical to understanding underlying mechanisms of evolutionary patterns,” said Eric J. Sargis, professor of anthropology at Yale University and the study’s first author.
 “Our analysis demonstrates the need to assess multiple variables simultaneously when studying ecogeographical rules in a broadly distributed species like the common treeshrew, as multiple factors may have influenced how populations evolved.”

 The researchers found that a treeshrew population’s latitude was the variable most related to body size.
 Maximum sea depth between the mainland and islands was a secondary driver of body size, with treeshrews on islands separated from the mainland by deeper waters typically exhibiting larger body size, the researchers said.
-The study also showed that treeshrews on smaller islands tend to have smaller body size.
+The study also showed that treeshrews on smaller islands tend to have smaller body sizes.

-Link E. Olson, curator of mammals at the University of Alaska Museum and a coauthor of the study, emphasized the importance of museum collections in this and similar studies.
+Link E. Olson, curator of mammals at the University of Alaska Museum and a co-author of the study, emphasized the importance of museum collections in this and similar studies.

 “Without well-documented and curated voucher specimens collected from numerous localities and in large enough numbers to assess statistical significance, we simply could not have done this research,” Olson said, adding that these same specimens have allowed the team to identify several additional treeshrew species in the last five years.